VIKAS9793/KrishiRakshak-2.0/docs/QUICKSTART.md

 - Original images are of varying sizes

 #### Important Note on Dataset Usage
-This dataset is primarily used for training and demonstrating the functionality of the KrishiRakshak system.
+This dataset is primarily used for training and demonstrating the functionality of the KrishiSahayak system.
 For real-world deployment, we recommend:

 1. **Field Data Collection**
    - Collect additional images from actual agricultural fields